 Our legal fees won't break the bank - and we'll walk you through each service you need, and those you don't.

 Shayan Shaffie is a relentless, strategic, results-driven Toronto criminal lawyer defending against all criminal charges in Ontario.
-His expertise is in DUI, sexual assault and domestic violence cases.
+His expertise is in defending domestic violence charges, sexual assault allegations, and complex drugs charges.

 A graduate of the University of Toronto Law School, Mr. Shaffie learned his trade from the top judges and criminal lawyers of his time.
-He worked for the Ministry of the Attorney General after graduating, and acted as Crown counsel in Hamilton and Scarborough before founding Shaffie Law.
+He worked for the Ministry of the Attorney General after graduating, and served as Crown counsel in Hamilton and Scarborough before establishing Shaffie Law.

-Today, Mr. Shaffie fights for his clients with strength, intelligence and a fearless attitude.
-His law firm is proud of its successes, including its commitment client-centric service, flexible fees and the highest professional standards.
+Today, Mr. Shaffie fights for his clients with skill, intelligence, and a fearless commitment to getting the best result.
+Shaffie Law is proud of its track record of success, including its policy of client-centric service, flexible fees and a dedication to the highest professional standards.